NathanFaught/SQLLog/README.md

 -srid = Spatial Reference ID for features eg 2193

 -incremental = Runs in incremental mode set to "Y" to use

+## Notes

+1. I do not recommend the use of cleanlogs as it does not utilize a date range, it simply clears all logs (this is a limitation of the arcgis endpoint).
+In the scenario where the log import takes 1 hour to complete (and cleanlogs=Y), the logs will be purged at the end of execution, effectively purging all successfully imported logs and the 1 hour of logs that have accumulated during the log import execution.

+2. Logs are imported in descending order starting with the moment of execution (of SQLLog.exe) and ending at the date specified by LastRun (SQLLog.ini in unix epoch time)

+3. In order to include the Geometry data type as part of the SQLBulkCopy execution, additional external DLLs are required (should be placed in the same directory as SQLLog.exe).
+In my case, I'm using msvcr120.dll and SqlServerSpatial140.dll (x86 for both versions).